 To qualify for either O1 visa, you must provide extensive documentation and prove that your skills and recognition are well above the typical professional in your field, with a national or international level of acclaim.

-Unlike many other employment visas, the EB1 does not require labor certification, making it one of the quickest paths to US permanent residency.
+Unlike most other employment-based green card categories, the EB1 does not require labor certification, which can make it one of the faster routes to permanent residency, depending on visa availability and processing times.

 The EB1 Visa is divided into three distinct subcategories, each with its own requirements: